turnskiing/Praxis-Website/README.txt

+This is a website based on Prologue by Html5 UP a simple, single page responsive site template.
+It was altered to be a medical website.

+Credits:

-Prologue by HTML5 UP
+	Prologue by HTML5 UP:
 		html5up.net | @ajlkn
 		Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Prologue, a simple, single page responsive site template.
-It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

-AJ
-aj@lkn.io | @ajlkn

-Credits:

 	Demo Images:
 		Unsplash (unsplash.com)